 The discards from sake making are reused for other purposes.
 The rice bran from polishing can be repurposed into animal feed, fertilizer, rice flour, and more.
 The by-product from pressing out the sake is sake kasu/sake lees (酒粕), which has about 8% alcohol content.
 It’s highly nutritious and is used to make nukazuke and amazake.
 Some cosmetic companies make skincare products with sake lees as it contains amino acids, which may help with skin hydration.

-In terms of sake classification, it can be a little confusing to decipher in the beginning.
-There are rigorous standards regarding the use of sake rice, rice milling, and distilled alcohol.
+In terms of sake classification, deciphering it can be a little confusing.
+There are rigorous standards regarding sake rice, rice milling, and distilled alcohol.
 Many breweries release different styles under the same brand name.
 The milling ratio indicates the sake’s profile, and the price doesn’t necessarily correlate to quality.

-The different types of sake can be overwhelming at first, but not to worry.
+The different types of sake can be overwhelming but do not worry.
 You’ll find your personal preference once you start trying sake.

-Below are the eight classifications according to the ingredients, rice polishing ratio, and production method.
+Below are the eight classifications for ingredients, rice polishing ratio, and production method.